Azure/AKS/previews.md

 ## Preview features

-### Moby as AKS container runtime
+### Kubernetes Audit Log

-Currently, AKS supports a fairly old version of the Docker engine (v1.13).
-Due to licensing restrictions introduced with the release of Docker CE, we plan to adopt Moby (the OSS project that Docker is built from) as the container runtime in AKS.
+The [Kubernetes audit log](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/) provides a detailed account of security-relevant events that have occurred in the cluster.
+You can enable it for your subscription by turning on the **AKSAuditLog** feature flag.

-To switch to Moby for your subscription, turn on the feature flag as follows:
+First, register the feature flag:

 ```
-az feature register --name MobyImage --namespace Microsoft.ContainerService
+az feature register --name AKSAuditLog --namespace Microsoft.ContainerService
 ```

 Then refresh your registration of the AKS resource provider: